yaghuti/security_content_wiki/Splunk-Risk-Based-Analytics-(RBA).md

 # What is RBA
-A method of alerting on anomalous behavior using Splunk Enterprise Security.
+A method of alerting on anomalous behavior using Splunk Enterprise Security Risk Based Alerting (RBA).

 # Using
-In order to use RBA in any [detection](/detections) under the Splunk Security repository you must:
+In order to use RBA in any [detection](https://github.com/splunk/security-content/tree/develop/detections) under the Splunk Security repository you must:

 1. Tag the detection with a `risk_object_type`
 2. Tag the detection with a `risk_object`